-Two strict categories and are weakly equivalent if there exist a category and strict functors and that are essentially surjective and fully faithful.
-In this case, we say that is a weak equivalence from to (so is an equivalence from to ) and call the span a weak equivalence between and .
+Two categories and are weakly equivalent if there exist a category and functors and that are essentially surjective and fully faithful.
+In this case, we say that is a weak equivalence from to (so is a weak equivalence from to ) and call the span a weak equivalence between and .
 (It is not entirely trivial to check that such spans can be composed, but they can be.)

 Two categories and are anaequivalent if there exist anafunctors and such that and are each ananaturally isomorphic (isomorphic in the relevant anafunctor category) to the appropriate identity anafunctor.
 In this case, we say that is an anaequivalence from to (so is an anaequivalence from to ).
 The functor is called an anainverse of (so is an anainverse of ).
 See also weak equivalence of internal categories.

 Any strict functor is an anafunctor, so any strong equivalence is an anaequivalence.
 Using the axiom of choice, any anafunctor is ananaturally isomorphic to a strict functor, so any anaequivalence defines a strong equivalence.
 Using the definition of an anafunctor as an appropriate span of strict functors, a weak equivalence defines two anafunctors which form an anaequivalence; conversely, either anafunctor in an anaequivalence is (as a span) a weak equivalence.